-(iii) Yard Waste; and
+(iii) Organics; and

-(iv) Office Paper including computer, white and mixed paper.
+(iv) Office paper including computer, white and mixed paper.

 17.9 Billing.
-CONTRACTOR shall conduct all billings for the SOLID WASTE HANDLING SERVICES authorized under this AGREEMENT in a uniform and regular manner.
+CONTRACTOR shall conduct all billing activities for the SOLID WASTE HANDLING SERVICES authorized under the AGREEMENT in a uniform and regular manner and in conformance with the law and applicable industry best practices.

 17.10 Additional Collection Center(s).
 Upon request of AGENCY, CONTRACTOR shall provide additional collection centers for the deposit of DIVERTIBLE MATERIALS and/or other materials.
-The location and operation of such additional centers shall be subject to AGENCY approval, at which time the costs associated with this service shall be determined and approved.
+The location and operation of such additional centers shall be subject to AGENCY approval, at which time the costs associated with this service shall be determined and approved for inclusion in calculation of Rates under the Rate Methodology.

 17.11 Household Hazardous Waste.
 CONTRACTOR shall cooperate with AGENCY and MEMBERS in the conduct of hazardous waste collection days and related Public Awareness programs.

-17.12 Breach.
-Any violation of the provisions of this Section shall constitute a minor breach.

 SECTION 18.
 CONSTRUCTION AND DEMOLITION DEBRIS PROGRAM

 18.1 Purpose.
-The purpose of this Section is to address the development of a Construction and Demolition Debris Program (CDP) at the CFL by CONTRACTOR.
-AGENCY and CONTRACTOR agree that CONTRACTOR shall develop and operate a CDP at CFL in accordance with the parameters provided in the Construction and Demolition Debris study approved by the Board at their November 19, 2007 meeting in order to maximize the amount of diversion of such debris from the LANDFILL.
-It is anticipated that Phase 1 of the CDP shall be operational on or before September 1, 2008.
-The CDP program is sometimes referred to as the “Program.”
+This Section 18 is intended to govern the implementation and operation of the CDP for handling and processing of C&D at the CFL by CONTRACTOR.
+AGENCY and CONTRACTOR agreed in the Original Agreement, as amended, and continue to agree as to the elements of the CDP that are prospectively applicable and required under the AGREEMENT, that CONTRACTOR was required to and shall continue to be required to develop and operate a CDP at CFL in accordance with the parameters provided in the Construction and Demolition Debris study approved by the AGENCY Board of Directors at their November 19, 2007 meeting in order to maximize the amount of diversion of such debris from the LANDFILL.
+Phase One of the CDP was required to be, and was, operational on or before September 1, 2008.
+The CDP program is sometimes referred to in this Section 18 as the “Program.”

-(a) Joint Development with CFL.
-After obtaining AGENCY Manager concurrence, and using funds designated for this purpose, the CONTRACTOR shall acquire all of the equipment necessary for the CDP and shall pay for 75% of the operating and capital costs of the CDP.
-AGENCY Manager will approve expenditure of funds only after the following items are provided by CONTRACTOR on or before May 31,2008 and reviewed by AGENCY or it’s representative to be fair and reasonable:
+18.2 (a) Joint Development with CFL.
+After obtaining AGENCY Manager's concurrence, and using funds designated for this purpose, the CONTRACTOR shall acquire all of the equipment necessary for the CDP and shall pay for 75% of the operating and capital costs of the CDP.

-A complete list of required equipment and costs therefore have been provided and sufficient reasonable information has been provided by CONTRACTOR that the equipment and other capital costs being proposed are the most appropriate and most cost effective choice and,

-reasonable assurances have been provided that the facility can obtain all necessary permits needed to implement the program, as demonstrated by the submittal of a completed permit application to the Local Enforcement Agency, and

-a schedule showing the key activities that must be accomplished in order to open the facility and when these activities are scheduled to occur.

-a complete detailed projection of operation and maintenance costs including fuel, wages and related benefits that can reasonably achieve expected throughputs and recovery rates mutually agreed to by the AGENCY and the CONTRACTOR

-written confirmation of CFL’s agreement to share Twenty Five Percent (25%) of the capital and operational costs of the Program

-(b) CFL has agreed to pay for 25% of the operating and capital costs of the CDP from CFL revenues.
-The parties may revisit the sharing of operating and capital costs between CONTRACTOR and CFL by mutual agreement.
+(b) Subject to the specific provisions of Section 18.5 below regarding funding of Phase Two of the CDP, CFL has agreed to pay for 25% of the operating and capital costs of the CDP from CFL revenues.
+The Parties may revisit the sharing of operating and capital costs between CONTRACTOR and CFL by mutual agreement.
 The CDP shall perform the services and shall be developed generally in accordance with the provisions of this Section.